 Inclusive focuses specifically on local governments representing and involving their communities in decision-making.
 As the tier of government closest to the community, there is an expectation that local governments represent the whole community, recognise diversity within their district and are responsive to community needs.

-Click on one of the below topic areas to read more about the proposed reforms and complete the survey.
-Surveys are open until
+March 2019.
+Click on one of the below topic areas to read more about reforms

 The department has consulted with more than 100 organisations and community groups across the State including local government staff, peak bodies, multicultural groups, young people, Aboriginal groups and seniors.
 Below is a list of all the consultation locations and groups for the current phase of the reforms.